 Analysis of covariance, or ANCOVA, is a design that combines elements of ANOVA and regression.
 The simplest ANCOVA design is a combination of one-way ANOVA and linear regression.
-Factor A in the design is typically a fixed effect.
-For each observation in the design, a covariate X is measured and along with the dependent variable Y. The covariate X is thought to explain some level of variation in Y, and by including it in the design this may increase the power to detect treatment effects.
-Y is often assumed to be linearly related to X, although nonlinear relationships can be accommodated.
+The Factor A in the design is typically a fixed effect, such as a treatment.
+For each observation Y in a given treatment, a covariate X is also measured.
+This covariate is thought to explain some level of variation in Y, and including it in the analysis could increase the power to detect treatment effects.
+Y is often assumed to be linearly related to X, although nonlinear relationships can be accomodated.
 More generally, a study might involve a mixture of factors and covariates, and the covariate effects may be of equal or greater interest than the factors.

-As an example of ANCOVA, we will analyze a study of the fitness of adult $Thanasimus\ dubius$ , a bark beetle predator, reared on an artificial diet vs. individuals collected from the wild (Reeve et al. 2003).
+As an example of ANCOVA, we will analyze a study of the fitness of adult Thanasimus dubius, a bark beetle predator, reared on an artificial diet vs. individuals collected from the wild (Reeve et al. 2003).
 The fitness variables measured were the total number of eggs laid (fecundity) and elytral length (Table 19.3).
 Body size and fecundity are often related in insects, so elytral length was used as a covariate in the analysis.
 This helps control for natural variation in body size to better see the treatment effect.
-The three treatments in the study were (1) artificial diet as larvae and $Ips\ grandicollis$ as adults (DietIG), (2) artificial diet and cowpea weevils (DietCPW), and (3) wild adults fed cowpea weevils (WildCPW).
+The three treatments in the study were (1) artificial diet as larvae and Ips grandicollis (a bark beetle) as adults (DietIG), (2) artificial diet as larvae and cowpea weevils (a substitute prey) as adults (DietCPW), and (3) wild adults fed cowpea weevils (WildCPW).
 The wild adults were collected from the field and so reared on natural prey as larvae.
-We will use the notation $Y{ij}$ to reference the observations in ANCOVA designs, with the i subscript refering to the Factor A or treatment group, while j is the observation within the treatment.
+We will use the notation Y{ij} to reference the observations in ANCOVA designs, with the i subscript refering to the Factor A or treatment group, while j is the observation within the treatment.

 Table 19.3: Example 3 - Fitness of the predator T. dubius, reared on an artificial diet as larvae vs. wild individuals collected from the field (Reeve et al. 2003).
-See Chapter 21 for the full data set.
+See Chapter 22 for the full data set.